abloskas/Email_Parser/readme.md

 Hello!
-This Commit contains my code for a simple email parser (using a txt file downloaded from Google Mail)
+This Commit contains my code for a simple email parser in Rails (using a txt file downloaded from Google Mail)

 Next Steps: